Code-Institute-Submissions/MS1-8MegStick/README.md

 [Contact](https://www.figma.com/file/lbEOracgvjZ4jw3uFd6hJd/8-Meg-Stick-Records?node-id=49%3A207)

+## Design Choices

+I decided to go with the hero text centrally aligned as it suited the final images more.

+I had to use SVG files for the streaming link icons as not all were available in FontAwesome.

 ## Bugs

 Not able to view html div visual representation of colour swatch in GitHub even though it displays correctly in thr README.md preview.